Meriitoo/AngularProject/Rest-api/readme.md

 ```

 ## Post Theme
-Creates new Theme with the first caption of the author and returns the theme as json.
+Creates new Theme with the first caption of the author and returns the theme as json, only if user is authenticated.

 ### URL --> ```/themes```